Indezine Logo

 Figure 2: Use Presenter View option

-Alternatively, you can access the Slide Show tab of the Ribbon and click the Presenter View button as shown highlighted in red within Figure 3.
+Alternatively, you can access the Slide Show tab of the Ribbon and click the Presenter view button, as shown highlighted in red within Figure 3, below.

 Presenter View button

-Either of the above options brings up PowerPoint 2016's Presenter View, as previously shown in Figure 1, and again in Figure 4, below.
+Either of the above options brings up PowerPoint 2016's Presenter view, as shown in Figure 1, previously on this page and in Figure 4, below.

 Presenter View interface